TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 The VDI Pool DC KPI is also the average of its session DC KPI.
 Because these 2 KPIs operate independantly, we do *not* combine them.

 For RDS, the correponding object is RDS Farm, not RDS Host.
-It’s more logical to monitor at this level, just like we monitor at vSphere cluster level and not the individual ESXi.
+It's more logical to monitor at this level, just like we monitor at vSphere cluster level and not the individual ESXi.
 Just like a VM moves within a cluster, a user does not always get the same RDS host in the next session.
 We take the network KPI from RDS sessions and DC KPI from RDS hosts.

 We combine both the VDI and RDS KPI at the Pod level.
 Again, we simply take the average of both.
 If you have more VDI Pools than RDS Farms, then the Pod KPI value will be driven by the VDI part of your architecture.